History of Brook Lopez in Timeline

 In 2008, Brook Lopez was selected as the 10th overall pick in the NBA draft by the New Jersey Nets.

-December 4, 2009: Nets first win of the season
+December 4, 2009: First Win of the Season

-On December 4, 2009, Brook Lopez contributed 31 points and 14 rebounds in the Nets' first win of the 2009-10 season against the Charlotte Bobcats, with a score of 97–91.
+On December 4, 2009, Brook Lopez contributed 31 points and 14 rebounds in a 97-91 win against the Charlotte Bobcats, marking the Nets' first win of the 2009-10 season after an 0-18 start.

-2009: Selected for the NBA All-Star Weekend Rookie Challenge
+2009: NBA All-Star Weekend Rookie Challenge

 2011: Foot Injury

-July 11, 2012: Re-signed with the Nets
+July 11, 2012: Re-signing with the Nets

-2012: Shut down for the season
+2012: Shut down for the Season

-January 30, 2013: Selected for NBA All-Star Game
+January 30, 2013: Selection for the NBA All-Star Game

-March 20, 2013: Nets win against Mavericks
+March 20, 2013: 38-Point Performance Against the Mavericks

-On March 20, 2013, Brook Lopez scored 38 points and grabbed 11 rebounds in a 113-97 Nets win against the Dallas Mavericks.
+On March 20, 2013, Brook Lopez scored 38 points and had 11 rebounds in a 113-97 win against the Dallas Mavericks, coming close to his career-high score.

-December 7, 2013: Game against the Milwaukee Bucks
+December 7, 2013: 32 Points Against the Bucks

 On December 7, 2013, Brook Lopez scored 32 points and grabbed 7 rebounds against the Milwaukee Bucks.

-November 3, 2014: Season debut
+November 3, 2014: 2014-15 Season Debut

-On November 3, 2014, Brook Lopez made his 2014–15 season debut, recording 18 points, 6 rebounds, 2 blocks and 1 steal in a 116–85 win over the Oklahoma City Thunder.
+On November 3, 2014, Brook Lopez made his season debut, recording 18 points and 6 rebounds in a win against the Oklahoma City Thunder after missing the first two games due to a foot injury.

-March 20, 2015: Season-high in Rebounds
+March 20, 2015: 32 Points and 18 Rebounds

-On March 20, 2015, Brook Lopez recorded 32 points and a season-high 18 rebounds in a 129-127 triple overtime win over the Milwaukee Bucks.
+On March 20, 2015, Brook Lopez recorded 32 points and a season-high 18 rebounds in a triple-overtime win against the Milwaukee Bucks.

-July 9, 2015: Re-signed with the Nets
+July 9, 2015: Re-signing with the Nets

-On January 2, 2016, Brook Lopez recorded a then season-high 30 points and 13 rebounds in a 100–97 win over the Boston Celtics.
+On January 2, 2016, Brook Lopez recorded a then season-high 30 points and 13 rebounds in a win against the Boston Celtics.

-January 25, 2017: 33 point effort
+January 25, 2017: 33-Point Effort

 On January 25, 2017, Brook Lopez had another 33-point effort while setting a career high with seven three-pointers in a 109–106 loss to the Miami Heat.

-February 15, 2017: Season high score
+February 15, 2017: Season-High 36 Points

 On February 15, 2017, Brook Lopez scored a season-high 36 points and tied his career high with eight blocks in a 129–125 loss to the Milwaukee Bucks.

-June 22, 2017: Traded to the Los Angeles Lakers
+June 22, 2017: Trade to the Los Angeles Lakers

 On June 22, 2017, Brook Lopez was traded to the Los Angeles Lakers, along with the rights to Kyle Kuzma, in exchange for D'Angelo Russell and Timofey Mozgov.

-October 19, 2017: Debut for the Lakers
+October 19, 2017: Lakers Debut

-On October 19, 2017, Brook Lopez debuted for the Lakers, scoring 20 points in a 108–92 loss to the Los Angeles Clippers.
+On October 19, 2017, Brook Lopez debuted for the Lakers, scoring 20 points in a loss to the Los Angeles Clippers.

 July 17, 2018: Signed with the Milwaukee Bucks

-October 17, 2018: Debut for the Bucks
+October 17, 2018: Bucks Debut

-October 24, 2019: Season debut for the Bucks
+October 24, 2019: Season Debut

-January 4, 2020: Tied Season-High Blocks
+January 4, 2020: Season-High Blocks

 December 23, 2020: Season Debut for the Bucks

-April 4, 2021: Logged a Season-High 26 Points
+April 4, 2021: Season-High Points

 On April 4, 2021, Brook Lopez logged a season-high 26 points along with four rebounds and two blocks in a 129–128 win over the Sacramento Kings.